-This past Easter I roasted a whole chicken which turned out so tender the meat fell right off the bones and not a hint of dryness was found on any piece of meat – including the breast.
+This past Easter I roasted a whole chicken with rosemary which turned out so tender the meat fell right off the bones and not a hint of dryness was found on any piece of meat – including the breast.

 When I was asked at the dinner table why it tasted like this, I said I soaked it in a brine.
 My sister asked, “What’s a brine?” and before I had a chance to impress her with my culinary jargon, my brother described it in 3 concise words: “It’s salt water”.

 Somehow it just seemed my amazing wonderful secret, wasn’t so impressive anymore.